danabrams/elm-media/Proposal.md

 I did this quickly, but then noticed some problems.
 I decided I needed to prototype a few things, and it quickly got out of control.
 My justification for this is that even if this whole implementation and design gets thrown out, this was an EXCELLENT learning exercise for me, and I think my design of the API is much better for it.
 Certainly my knowledge of Elm is better for it, and even if it's all tossed and problematic, I don't regret it for a second.

-**That said, for the next API I design, I definitely will do it the way Richard Suggested first.
+**That said, for the next API I design, I definitely will do it the way Richard suggested first.
 I know much more than I did six months ago.**

 ## Defining the Media API